A Summer Evening by Lamp and by Moonlight (1853 CE)

 Description

-Created in 1853, during van Schendel’s residence in Brussels, this painting emerged from the heart of the Romantic era, a period that celebrated emotion, beauty, and the sublime in everyday life.
-Petrus van Schendel, a Dutch-Belgian artist, was renowned for his nocturnal genre scenes.
-Born near Breda, Netherlands, he studied at the Royal Academy of Fine Arts in Antwerp and lived in various cities, including Amsterdam, Rotterdam, and The Hague, before settling in Brussels in 1845.
-His nickname, “Monsieur Chandelle,” reflects his signature focus on candlelight and moonlight effects.
-While the specific inspiration for this painting remains unknown, it likely draws from van Schendel’s experiences in Dutch or Belgian urban settings, capturing the charm of traditional markets amidst the onset of industrialization.
+Created in 1853, during van Schendel’s years in Brussels, this painting belongs to the heart of the Romantic period, when artists sought beauty, emotion, and mystery in both extraordinary and everyday subjects.
+Petrus van Schendel, a Dutch-Belgian painter, became especially known for his nocturnal genre scenes.
+Born near Breda in the Netherlands, he studied at the Royal Academy of Fine Arts in Antwerp and lived in several cities, including Amsterdam, Rotterdam, and The Hague, before settling in Brussels in 1845.
+His nickname, “Monsieur Chandelle,” points directly to the quality that made his art so recognizable: his fascination with the visual drama of candlelight, lamplight, and moonlight.
+Although the precise inspiration for this painting is not documented, it likely draws on Dutch or Belgian urban life, presenting a market or street scene with a mixture of observation and romanticized atmosphere.

-A Summer Evening by Lamp and by Moonlight is an oil painting on wood panel, measuring 83.2 cm x 65.4 cm (32.75 in x 25.75 in).
-Signed by the artist, it exemplifies van Schendel’s meticulous technique in rendering light effects.
-The use of oil on wood allows for fine detail and luminous highlights, enhancing the contrast between the warm, flickering lamplight and the cool, ethereal moonlight.
-His chiaroscuro approach creates a three-dimensional effect, drawing attention to the figures and objects within the scene.
+A Summer Evening by Lamp and by Moonlight is an oil painting on wood panel measuring 83.2 x 65.4 cm (32.75 x 25.75 in.).
+Signed by the artist, it demonstrates van Schendel’s meticulous control in rendering light effects.
+The use of oil on panel allows for fine detail and crisp transitions, especially in the highlights and reflections.
+His handling of chiaroscuro creates strong spatial depth, drawing the eye toward illuminated figures and objects while allowing the surrounding darkness to remain active and atmospheric.
+The contrast between the warm flicker of lamps and the cooler diffusion of moonlight gives the painting its distinctive visual tension.

-The painting’s provenance is not fully documented, but it is currently in private ownership or held by the gallery Williams and Son.
-Its journey from van Schendel’s studio in Brussels to its present status likely involved private collectors, given the absence of records indicating public museum ownership.
+The painting’s provenance is not fully documented, though it is currently in private ownership or held by the gallery Williams and Son.
+Like many of van Schendel’s works, it likely passed through private collections rather than entering a major museum collection, which helps explain the gaps in its recorded history.

 Object Products